 An astounding 90% of these precious stones are produced by the Argyle mine in the Kimberley Region of West Australia.
 In addition to holding the lion’s share of the pink diamond market globally, this mine also has the reputation of producing diamonds with a unique “bubble gum” pink hue, unrivaled by any other worldwide.

-How Rarity Affects the Price of Argyle Pink Diamonds
+How Does Rarity Affect the Price of Argyle Pink Diamonds?

 Although their magnificent appearance plays a great role, such exponential appreciation is more likely attributed to the laws of supply and demand.
 We must therefore understand the impact this product’s rarity has on its value in the present market.

 It should be noted that pink diamonds count for only 1% of stones mined.
-However, supply is expected to dwindle even further in the upcoming years, as a closure of the mine has been forecast for 2020 by Rio Tinto.
-The impending closure, coupled with a steady (or even increased) demand will undoubtedly cause positive price fluctuations.
+However, supply is expected to dwindle even further in the upcoming years, as a the mine officially closed in November, 2020.
+The closure, coupled with a steady (or even increased) demand will undoubtedly cause positive price fluctuations.

 Another factor came to light during an Argyle Tender analysis for the period between 2010 and 2015.
 In these 5 years, prices experienced a 300% increase compared to previous Tenders.
 Initially it was believed that this was also due to exponentially heightened product quality throughout the years; but this was not entirely true.
 Stones had shown to be proportionately smaller, especially when compared those of 2 decades ago; further supporting the predicted cessation of Argyle mining operations in the near future.